sophloparco/BHAMM_rsFC_Analyses/README.md

         iii.
 Your matrices created in the previous step iiii.
 A folder of time-series titled OutlierVolumes_FD-0.5_DVARS-2.0 created in the previous step

-    Within a PLS Analysis folder (e.g., PLS_Age_20-60_peri_1-Group) there should be:
+    Within a PLS Analysis folder (e.g., Example_PLS_Analysis) there should be:

         i.
-The scripts folder: this folder should contain your matlab scripts for running PLS connectivity. mainPLS_rsWholeBrainHC.m is the main script for conducting the analyses
+The scripts folder: this folder should contain your matlab scripts for running PLS connectivity. mainPLS_rsWholeBrainHC.m is the main script for conducting the analyses.
+These scripts were originally written by Charana Rajagopal (link to her git repo: https://github.com/Charana22/pls_connectivity)

             -displayPLSresults.m
             -create_colourbar.m